DanielSeehausen/mini-algo-challenges-js/README.md

   * The above two bullets go together like a horse and carriage.
 In order to solve complex algorithm challenges, we *must* be able to trust that our sub-functions perform accurately and as expected. [(unit testing is invaluable here!)](https://en.wikipedia.org/wiki/Unit_testing) This enables us to incapsulate our logic into variable/function names without needing to constantly re-check what a function does or what a value is.
 Externalize!

 #### 5. Refactor
   * Assert that all arguments entering your function are valid.
 (See: [Data Validation](https://en.wikipedia.org/wiki/Data_validation)).
-Simultaneously, address any and all [corner cases](https://en.wikipedia.org/wiki/Corner_case)
+Simultaneously, address any and all [corner cases](https://en.wikipedia.org/wiki/Corner_case). (i.e. you have a function that mutates an array.
+Did you make sure you handled what occurs if an empty array is passed?)
-  * Eliminate violations of the DRY principle.
+  * Eliminate violations of the DRY principle
   * Consider the time and space complexity of your solution.
 Some common questions you should be asking are:
     * "Am I iterating more than I need to?"
-    * "Am I creating new variables than I need?"
+    * "Am I creating new variables more than I need?"
-    * "If my solution is [brute force](https://en.wikipedia.org/wiki/Brute-force_search), does there exist a solution that is not?"
+    * "If my solution is [brute force](https://en.wikipedia.org/wiki/Brute-force_search) (i.e. we are checking every possible option for the solution), does there exist a solution that can produce an accurate result without checking every option?"
   * See step 5